Preconstruction And Delivery

 Owners usually get the best value from ground-up commercial development when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Development Scope And Parcel Review is treated as a decision gate, not a box-checking exercise.
+Development Scope Review, Georgetown Site Visit, And Parcel-specific Civil Assessment is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Preconstruction And Public-facing Design Coordination is treated as a decision gate, not a box-checking exercise.
+Preconstruction Budgeting, Public-facing Design Coordination, And Permit Path Planning is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Ground-up Field Execution is treated as a decision gate, not a box-checking exercise.
+Ground-up Field Execution Across Site, Shell, And Common-area Packages is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Turnover For Owners, Tenants, Or Phased Occupancy is treated as a decision gate, not a box-checking exercise.
+Turnover For Owners, Tenants, Or Phased Occupancy With City Of Georgetown CO Coordination is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.